-This CEU training manual has been prepared to assist employees in the general awareness of the water distribution system and groundwater production system, complex pumping ideas, dangerous excavation techniques, water regulatory sampling and dealing with often-complex procedures and requirements for safely handling hazardous and toxic materials.
+This manual has been prepared to assist employees in the general awareness of the water distribution system and groundwater production system, complex pumping ideas, dangerous excavation techniques, water regulatory sampling and dealing with often-complex procedures and requirements for safely handling hazardous and toxic materials.
 The scope of the material is quite large, requiring a major effort to bring it under control.
 Employee health and safety, as well as that of the public, depend upon careful application of federal and state regulations and safe working procedures.

-This manual will cover general laws, regulations, required procedures and work rules relating to water distribution and sampling.
+This manual will cover general laws, regulations, required procedures and work rules relating to water distribution, groundwater production and sampling/compliance.
 It should be noted, however, that the federal and state regulations are an ongoing process and subject to change over time.
-For this reason, a list of resources is provided to assist in obtaining the most up-to-date information on various subjects.
+For this reason, a list of resources and hyperlinks is provided to assist in obtaining the most up-to-date information on various subjects.
+You can find these on our website or in this manual.

 This manual is a guidance document for employees who are involved with water distribution, water quality and pollution control.
 It is not designed to meet the full requirements of the United States Environmental Protection Agency (EPA) or the Department of Labor-Occupational Safety and Health Administration (OSHA) rules and regulations.
 This course manual will provide general guidance and should not be used as a preliminary basis for developing general water sampling plans or water distribution safety plans or procedures.

-This document is not a detailed water/wastewater textbook or a comprehensive source book on water, groundwater, safety rules and regulations.
+This document is not a detailed groundwater or distribution textbook or a comprehensive source book on water, safety rules and regulations.

 Technical Learning College makes no warranty, guarantee or representation as to the absolute correctness or appropriateness of the information in this manual and assumes no responsibility in connection with the implementation of this information.
 It cannot be assumed that this manual contains all measures and concepts required for specific conditions or circumstances.
 This document should be used for guidance and is not considered a legal document.

-Individuals who are responsible for water distribution, production and/or sampling and the health and safety of workers at hazardous waste sites should obtain and comply with the most recent federal, state, and local regulations relevant to these sites and are urged to consult with OSHA, the EPA and other appropriate federal, state, and local agencies.
+Individuals who are responsible for water distribution, production and/or sampling and the health and safety of workers at hazardous waste sites should obtain and comply with the most recent federal, state, and local regulations relevant to these sites and are urged to consult with OSHA, the EPA and other appropriate federal, state and local agencies.